rust-lang/rust/src/doc/rustc/src/instrument-coverage.md

   more fine-grained coverage options are added.
   Using this value is currently not recommended.

+## `-Z coverage-options=<options>`

+This unstable option provides finer control over some aspects of coverage instrumentation.
+Pass one or more of the following values, separated by commas.

+- `branch` or `no-branch`
+  - Placeholder for potential branch coverage support in the future.

 ## Other references

 Rust's implementation and workflow for source-based code coverage is based on the same library and tools used to implement [source-based code coverage in Clang].
 (This document is partially based on the Clang guide.)